josefilgueira/Statistical-Analysis-and-Inference/README.md

 ## 🛠️ Tools & Technologies

 - **Microsoft Excel**
-  Used for data cleaning, calculations, and validation of results.
+  Used for data cleaning, exploratory analysis, statistical calculations, and result validation.

+- **R**
+  Applied for statistical analysis, hypothesis testing, and reproducible computation using built-in statistical functions.

-- **Statistical analysis & reporting**
+- **Statistical reporting**
   Results are documented in a structured PDF report, prioritizing clarity, rigor, and interpretability.

-- **Applied statistical inference**
-  Focus on reasoning, assumptions, and decision-making based on data.

 ---